yt-dlp/yt-dlp/README.md

 * `approximate_date`: Extract approximate `upload_date` and `timestamp` in flat-playlist.
 This may cause date-based filters to be slightly off

 #### generic
-* `hls_segment_query`: If a generic m3u8 URL has a query, have the native HLS downloader append the query to the HLS segment URLs.
+* `fragment_query`: Passthrough any query in mpd/m3u8 manifest URLs to their fragments.
 Does not apply to ffmpeg

 #### funimation
 * `language`: Audio languages to extract, e.g. `funimation:language=english,japanese`